Arisa Cox

 From September 2007 to August 2009, Cox co-hosted the entertainment newsmagazine E!
 News Weekend on the now defunct E!
 Canada.
 Her cohost on E!
 News Weekend, Jason Ruta, was also a former U8TV lofter, who appeared during that show's second season.
 Following the end of that show's run, she became an arts and entertainment reporter for CBC News Network.

 On January 21, 2013, Cox was announced as the host of Big Brother Canada and in 2020, she was promoted to executive producer as of Season 9.
 In May 2013, Cox was announced as the new cohost of the morning show on CHBN-FM in Edmonton, Alberta.
 She began her job at The Bounce on July 8 during the morning show with Ara.

-In 2018 she starred as Brock St. Regis in the TV movie Christmas With a View.
+In 2018, she starred as Brock St. Regis in the TV movie Christmas with a View.

+On June 26, 2024, she announced on Instagram that Big Brother Canada would not be renewed for a 13th season.